shristech-trial/Enquity-Tech/FIX_EMAIL_TEMPLATES.md

         </div>
         <div class="content">
             <p>Hello {{user_name}},</p>
-            <p>Thank you for enrolling with Enquity Tech!
+            <p>Thank you for enrolling with Enqti Technologies!
 We're excited to have you join our learning community.</p>

             <div class="confirmation-box">
                 <h2>Enrollment Confirmed ✓</h2>